henper/hyperSmart/README.md

 * running user needs to be member of the tty and video groups.
 * tty files needs 660 access rights, modified via udev rules.
 * Perhpas unecessarily but [patched](https://www.raspberrypi.org/forums/viewtopic.php?t=250001) libsdl for tocuhscreens.
 * touchevents was inverted, fixed by modifying /etc/ts.conf with module `invert x0=720 y0=720`.
+Update: pygame does not use libts, fix by hack getCoord() function in app.
+* Erratic touch-events, interpreted as mouse-clicks, in pygame 1.94 -despite patched sdl.
+Fixed by updating to pygame 2 (dev-branch), which includes support for real touch-events (SDL2)
+* No font support in pygame2, changed to FreeType fonts -which necessitated install of sdl2 ttf